 Sanding Parquet flooring is most definitely a job for a professional floor sanding company.
 Many sanders today still debate which method of restoration is best suited to this elegant type of wood flooring.

-So which method do we use, you ask?
+So which method do we use?

 Should you require any advice on Oak floor sanding or would like to book a free no obligation consultation please get in touch.